|Surat Cumulative Management Area|

 For each well the QWC set a trigger threshold of drawdown.
 For consolidated aquifers such as sandstone, the trigger was of five metres for consolidated aquifers, it was two metres for unconsolidated (shallow alluvial) aquifers such as the Condamine Alluvium and just 0.2 metre drop for springs, including watercourses connected to springs.

 If the modelling showed the “Immediate Affected Area” (an IAA) of that well exceeded that threshold in the next three years, then the responsible CSG company must undertake restoration measures to restore the bore’s capacity to supply water, or provide the bore owner with an alternative water supply.
-This is known in the legislation as “make good” requirements.
+The latter is known in the legislation as “make good” requirements.
 It could mean adjusting the bore, improving the pressure, drilling a new bore or finding an alternative source.
 QWC have identified 85 bores in the Surat Region which will exceed the trigger, all of them in the Walloon Coal Measures.

-There was also a secondary measure of long-term impact if an IAA exceeded the threshold at any time in the future.
+There was a secondary measure of long-term impact if an IAA exceeded the threshold at any time in the future.
 This modelling identified 528 bores affected, mostly in the Walloon but some in the Springbok Sandstone (104), Hutton Sandstone (23) and Gubberamunda Sandstone (1).
 It is less clear what the Commission expects to happen with these bores though the Roma session talked about gas tenure holders being “proactive” with bore owners in this category.